c-a-s-t-l-e/mindDump/README.md

 ## mindDump's Purpose

-After a pretty big mind dump, there might be some handy stuff in there that you could recycle for other purposes like figuring out what makes us tick.
+After a mind dump, there might be some handy stuff in there that you could recycle for other purposes like figuring out what makes us tick.

 Sometimes you can get a lot of it yourself, but wouldn't it be nice to have